 Impressionism is an art form that has been around for nearly 150 years.
-Impressionist art is characterized by its rejection of traditional academic salon displayed paintings.
+Impressionist art is characterized by its rejection of traditional academic salon-displayed paintings.
 Instead, these paintings feature small, visible brushstrokes and unblended colors to depict a fleeting and ever-changing picture of light.
 Impressionist artists rebelled against academic techniques, history, mythology, and the lives of noblemen.
 They did not want their art to reflect perfection.
-Impressionist strived to capture the world they lived in and how it appeared to them at a certain moment in time.
+Impressionists strived to capture the world they lived in and how it appeared to them at a certain moment in time.

 Claude Monet, Nymphéas, 1916-19.
 Fondation Beyeler